City Warning System

 City sirens sound only as a warning for residents outdoors to immediately take shelter: no siren sounds for a watch or an all-clear.
 If you are indoors during a storm, please tune your radio or television to a local station for warnings.

 Siren tests are scheduled at 12:00 noon on every Monday, weather permitting.

-Residents have the option to sign up for the CodeRED Emergency Notification System to receive alerts via text messages and/or email for things such as weather-related alerts, road closing, water main breaks, etc. Click the button below to sign up now.
+Residents have the option to sign up for the CodeRED Emergency Notification System to receive alerts via telephone, text message, and/or email for things such as weather-related alerts, road closing, water main breaks, etc. Click the button below to sign up now.